Blood Sugar Sex Magik: Recording and production

 Now settled into Warner Bros.
 Records, the Chili Peppers began looking for a suitable producer.
 One in particular, Rick Rubin, stood out, as he was more broadminded than people the band had worked with in the past, even though Rubin had turned down the chance to produce their 1987 album The Uplift Mofo Party Plan due to the drug problems of Kiedis and guitarist Hillel Slovak (who died of a heroin overdose a year later).
 Unlike the Peppers' previous producers, Rubin was someone the band felt confident in to ask for guidance and input during times of difficulty.
 He would often help arrange drum beats, guitar melodies and lyrics.

 The band sought to record the album in an unconventional setting, believing it would enhance their creative output.
 Rubin suggested the mansion magician Harry Houdini allegedly once lived in, to which they agreed.
 A crew was hired to set up a recording studio and other equipment required for production in the house in Los Angeles.
 The Peppers decided they would remain inside the mansion for the duration of recording, though according to Kiedis, Smith was convinced the location was haunted, and refused to stay.
 He would, instead, come each day by motorcycle.
 Smith himself disputes this account, and instead claims the real reason he did not stay at The Mansion was because he wanted to be with his wife.
 Frusciante, however, disagreed with Smith, and said "There are definitely ghosts in the house," but he felt they were "very friendly.
 We [the band] have nothing but warm vibes and happiness everywhere we go in this house."

 Frusciante, Kiedis and Flea each had their own rooms in the house.
 When not recording with the band, Frusciante would spend his time painting, listening to music, reading and recording songs he'd written.
 Due to the seclusion, Kiedis ended up recording all his vocals in his room, as it was large enough to accommodate the recording equipment.
 For more than 30 days, the Chili Peppers worked inside the house; Kiedis felt it was an accommodating and resourceful environment which allowed him to complete the rest of the lyrics.
 During production, the band agreed to let Flea's brother-in-law document the creative process on film.
 When the album's recording was complete, the Chili Peppers released the film, titled Funky Monks.

 Music

 Blood Sugar Sex Magik was written at a more rapid pace than the band's previous album.
 Before the Chili Peppers relocated into the mansion, Frusciante and Kiedis collaborated at each other's homes, in order to arrange song structures and guitar riffs.
-Then they presented ideas to Flea and Smith, and as a whole, they decided on what they would use for the bass, guitar, vocal and percussion ensembles.
+Then they presented ideas to Flea and Smith; as a whole, they decided on what they would use for the bass, guitar, vocal and percussion ensembles.